 Professor Brian Smith is Head of the School of Molecular Sciences.
-Dr Mark Hulett is LIMS Research Director; Dr Michael Angove is Head of Pharmacy and Applied Science; Dr Narelle Brack is Head of Chemistry and Physics, and Dr Robyn Murphy is Head of Biochemistry and Genetics.
+Dr Mark Hulett is LIMS Research Director; Dr Michael Angove is Head of Pharmacy and Applied Science; Dr Narelle Brack is Head of Chemistry and Physics, and Professor Robyn Murphy is Head of Biochemistry and Genetics.

 Professor Andrew Hill

 Professor Hill obtained his PhD at Imperial College London, in 1998.
 He held postdoctoral positions in the MRC Prion Unit (London) and the Department of Pathology at The University of Melbourne as a Wellcome Trust Prize Travelling Research Fellow.
 Professor Hill joined the Department of Biochemistry and Molecular Biology at the University of Melbourne in 2002 and moved his laboratory into the Bio21 Institute when it opened in 2005.
 At The University of Melbourne he was the Biosciences Domain Coordinator (2011-14) and Associate Director (Structural and Cellular Biology) of the Bio21 Institute (2013-15).
 In 2015, Professor Hill was appointed Head of Biochemistry and Genetics at La Trobe University and Director of the university's Research Focus Area, Understanding Disease.
 In 2016 he was elected President of the International Society for Extracellular Vesicles (ISEV).